A MATTER OF PUBLIC RECORD: ART IN THE AGE OF MASS SURVEILLANCE

 Artists in the show: Julie Anand, Christine Cassano, Adrian Jenik, Denis Gilllingwater, Steve Hampton, Ben Jackel, Brian Thomas Jones, Nathaniel Lewis, Ty Pownall, Sean Noyce, Rembrandt Quiballo, Chris Vena, Jennifer Celio.

 Artist roundtable with Micah White: Micah White is credited with being the co-creator, and the only American creator, of the original idea for the Occupy Wall Street protests.
-He is a former editor of Adbusters magazine, the anti-consumerism magazine that originally called for Occupy Wall Street.
-His book, The End of Protest: A New Playbook for Revolution was published by Knopf in Canada in 2016.
-He is the founder of Activist Graduate School, a website offering video courses aimed at activists.
+He is a former editor of Adbusters magazine, the anti-consumerist magazine that originally called for Occupy Wall Street, His book, The End of Protest: A New Playbook for Revolution was published by Knopf in Canada in 2016.
+He is the founder of the Activist Graduate School.

 Viewing of the film Stingray and rountable with filmaker Jerod MacDonald-Evoy: Jerod MacDonald-Evoy has worked for the Arizona Mirror and the Arizona Republic, where he spent 4 years covering everything from dark money in politics to Catholic priest sexual abuse scandals.
 Jerod has also won awards for his documentary films which have covered issues such as religious tolerance and surveillance technology used by police.

 JAVA Magazine: Art, Ideas, Taste, Music, Fashion.
 By Justen Siyuan Waterhouse.